 Long-term and low-level dampness

-If the problem is at low level, long term in nature and is very gradually getting worse over time, it may be rising dampness, but could also be a bridged DPC, lack of subfloor ventilation, or blocked cavity – investigate further to determine cause.
+If the problem is at low level, is long-term in nature and is very gradually getting worse over time, it may be rising dampness.
+It could however also be a bridged DPC, lack of subfloor ventilation or a blocked cavity.
+Rising damp is often misdiagnosed so it’s a good idea to get it looked at by a professional.
 Click here for more information on specialist damp services.

 Dampness on below ground walls

-If the problem is on a wall that is below ground, such as, a basement or semi basement.
-If there is black mould it is likely a condensation issue due to lack of ventilation and/or heating.
-If there are no pipes, drains or appliances that could be causing the damp, it is likely a failure or absence of waterproofing to walls and floors and you will need specialist advice.
+If the problem is on a wall that’s below ground, such as a basement or semi-basement and there’s black mould, it’s likely a condensation issue due to lack of ventilation and/or heating.
+If there are no pipes, drains or appliances that could be causing the damp, it’s probably a failure or absence of waterproofing to the walls and floors and you will need specialist advice.
 Click here for more information on waterproofing.

-Black mould on a bedroom ceiling – at edges or in squares/ rectangles, can indicate missing loft insulation.
-This causes cold bridging, leading to condensation and mould.
-Refit loft insulation but make sure there is a 25-50mm ventilation gap above the insulation for ventilation of loft space.
+If you see black mould on the edges of the ceiling or in squares/rectangles, this can indicate missing loft insulation.
+Inadequate loft ventilation causes cold bridging which leads to condensation and mould.
+Refit loft insulation but make sure there is a 25-50mm ventilation gap above the insulation for ventilation.

-As with all dampness issues, it is essential to make sure the source of dampness is correctly diagnosed.
+As with all damp issues, it’s essential to make sure the source is correctly diagnosed.
 Any remedial work should be carried out using compatible material for the type of building being worked on.
-Using sand and cement renders, plasters & pointing on a lime-built building can lead to serious problems in the future.
+Using sand and cement renders, plasters and pointing on a lime-built building for example, can lead to serious problems in the future.
 Biocraft can advise on dampness in traditionally built buildings and structures.